splitnines/iosxe_chatbot/cisco_iosxe_prompt.md

 the text in markdown quotes.
 Responses will be parsed using Python so it is very important to obey this format.

+The JSON format should be {"key": ["value1", "value2", "value3", ....]}

 A command response should look like the following.
 Multiple commands need to be in the same list, not a separate dictionary:

 {"command": ["show ip interface brief", "show ip protocol"]}

-A configuration response should look like the following:
+A configuration response must list the configuration commands in the order they are to be entered.
+A confuiguration response should look like the following:

 {"configure": ["interface GigabitEthernet1", "description ADD DESCRIPTION HERE", "ip address 172.16.10.1 255.255.255.0", "no shutdown"]}

+An answer response JSON format must be the key followed by a string:
+{"key": "value"}

-And an answer respone should look like:
+An answer respone should look like this:

 {"answer": "IP address 10.1.100.3 is assigned to interface GigabitEthernet1"}